 Cracks in the Wall29 March 2019

-- Direction of crack; vertical, horizontal or diagonal.
+- The direction of crack; vertical, horizontal or diagonal.
 This will show you the direction of movement, which is always perpendicular to the crack itself

 - Is the crack of a consistent width throughout its length, or is it wider at one end (tapered)?
 Tapered cracks indicate a rotational movement